Policy and Procedures on Drug Screens for Health Professions Programs

 Drug screening reports and other submitted information of incoming and current students are maintained in the designated office in accordance with the university’s record retention schedule for student records.
 Drug screening reports and other submitted information of applicants denied admission into the program are maintained in accordance with the university’s record retention policy.

-Drug and alcohol testing required by the Schools of Nursing, Medicine and Health Sciences are conducted utilizing the following measures:
+Drug testing required by the Schools of Nursing, Medicine and Health Sciences are conducted utilizing the following measures:

 - The student must be tested at a facility of the approved vendor.